PHPCSStandards/PHPCSStandards.github.io/wiki/Customisable-Sniff-Properties.md

 ------------  | ---- | ------- | ---------------
 indent        | int  | 4       | 1.4.7

-This sniff checks the indentation of CSS classe definitions.
+This sniff checks the indentation of CSS class definitions.
 By default, this sniff ensures that style statements are indented using 4 spaces, but you can change the size of the indent by setting the `indent` property.

 ```xml
 <rule ref="Squiz.CSS.Indentation">